 Flying through China Eastern Airlines from Shanghai at an all-year consistent rate of about 445USD (total), 6-hour flight.
 For the best price, call them directly. >> See more about Shanghai to Lhasa flights

 Taking a Train is the best way to travel to Tibet.
-As you will stay at least 20hrs on the train, you can adapt to the altitude gradually, therefore minimize the occurrence of acute altitude sickness.
+Although you will stay at least 20hrs on the train, you can adapt to the altitude gradually, therefore minimizing the occurrence of acute altitude sickness.
 Qinghai-Tibet railway is also the highest railway in the world.
-The entire journey is a breathtaking experience.
+The entire journey is a visual feast.

 Train from Beijing